Ferencvárosi TC–Újpest FC rivalry: 1962-1969: 20-star Ferencváros

-In 1968, the two clubs were separated by a single point, as Ferencváros retained their title, and Újpest finished 2nd.
-The clubs played two draws with each other that season.
+In 1968, the two clubs were separated by a single point, as Ferencváros retained their title, and Újpest finished second.
+The clubs drew with each other twice that season.

-1969-1980: The Magical Újpest-Era
+1969-1980: The Magical Újpest era

-1969 would be the start of the Magical Újpest era, with the purples from the capital winning the national championship 7 consecutive times.
+1969 would be the start of the Magical Újpest era, with Újpest winning the national championship seven consecutive times.
 In 1969, Újpest won both the league and the Hungarian cup.
-In May 1969 Újpest defeated FTC for the first time in 4 years, with Antal Dunai and Ferenc Bene both scoring in front of the 45,000 Népstadion spectators.
+In May 1969, Újpest defeated FTC for the first time in 4 years, with Antal Dunai and Ferenc Bene both scoring in front of the 45,000 Népstadion spectators.

-In 1970 Újpest retained their title, with Ferencváros finishing 2nd in the regular season.
-The two teams played each other over a two-legged tie to decide the champions. Újpest won the first game at Megyeri Road 3-2, with Antal Dunai scoring the decisive goal in the '89th minute.
+In 1970, Újpest retained their title, with Ferencváros finishing second in the regular season.
+The two teams played each other over a two-legged tie to decide the champions. Újpest won the first game at Megyeri Road 3-2, with Antal Dunai scoring the decisive goal in the 89th minute.
 The second leg ended 1–1 at the Népstadion, and Újpest defended their title for the first time since 1947.

-In 1971, the purple and whites completed their second three-peat of the post-war era, after finishing 2 points above Ferencváros.
-In May 1971 Ferencváros defeated Újpest in the league for the first time in nearly 5 years, after an '88 minute goal from István Szőke.
-This was the green and whites' first ever victory at Megyeri Road, and was also Újpest's only home defeat throughout the season.
+In 1971, Újpest completed their second three-peat of the post-war era, finishing two points above Ferencváros.
+In May 1971, Ferencváros defeated Újpest in the league for the first time in nearly 5 years, after an 88 minute goal from István Szőke.
+This was Ferencváros' first ever victory at Megyeri Road, and was also Újpest's only home defeat throughout the season.

-In 1972 Újpest won their fourth straight national title, after winning the league by 8 points.
-Ferencváros, although having an underwhelming season and finishing 6th, handed Újpest their only home loss throughout the campaign for the second consecutive season.
+In 1972, Újpest won their fourth straight national title, after winning the league by eight points.
+Ferencváros, despite having an underwhelming season and finishing sixth, handed Újpest their only home loss of the campaign for the second consecutive season.
 FTC beat UTE 0–2 at Megyeri Road in April with goals from Szőke and Branikovits.

-In 1973 the league trophy returned to the Megyeri road for the fifth consecutive season.
-Ferencváros finished second, being 5 points away from their arch rivals.
-On Gameday 27 Ferencváros defeated Újpest 2-1, with a late goal from Branikovits.
+In 1973 the league trophy returned to Megyeri Road for the fifth consecutive season.
+Ferencváros finished second, being five points away from their arch rivals.
+In game 27, Ferencváros defeated Újpest 2-1, with a late goal from Branikovits.
 However, earlier losses acquired by Ferencváros to Zalaegerszeg, Győr and Vasas eventually cost them the title.

-In October 1973 Branikovits became the first FTC player to score a brace at Megyeri road, as Ferencváros overcame Újpest 1-2.
-In 1974, the two teams again finished in the top 2 spots, with Újpest winning the league, 3 points above Ferencváros.
+In October 1973, Branikovits became the first FTC player to score a brace at Megyeri Road, as Ferencváros overcame Újpest 1-2.
+In 1974, the two teams again finished in the top two spots, with Újpest winning the league, three points above Ferencváros.